fbPix

 What is the rotator cuff?

 A rotator cuff tear is a common cause of pain and disability among adults.
-A fall or traumatic injury may cause a rotator cuff tear as well as deterioration of the tendons over time.
+A fall or traumatic injury may cause a rotator cuff tear and deterioration of the tendons over time.
 A torn rotator cuff will weaken your shoulder.
 This results in pain for many everyday activities, such as brushing your hair or getting dressed.

 Rotator cuff injuries

-A sudden fall, accident or heavy lifting may cause a tear to the rotator cuff.
+A sudden fall, accident, or heavy lifting may cause a tear to the rotator cuff.
 There may be a snapping sensation and immediate weakness in the upper arm, indicating a tear has occurred.
-More common, however, is degeneration of the tendon that happens as we age.
-This general, slow wear and tear of the rotator cuff causes pain in everyday movement.
+However, degeneration of the tendon is more common, which happens as we age.
+This general, slow wear and tear of the rotator cuff cause pain in everyday movement.

 Types of Rotator Cuff Injuries